isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://www.wwf.sg/" rel="noopener noreferrer nofollow" target="_blank">World Wide Fund for Nature (WWF) Singapore</a></strong> will
-showcase topics on coral restoration, wetland conservation, public walks and invasive species.
-Discover Marine Conservation, Outdoor Programmes, Eco-Schools, WWF Explores.
-Engage with us!</p>
+showcase topics on coral restoration, wetland conservation, invasive species awareness, and mindful nature experiencess.
+Learn about outdoor walks, youth eco-programmes, and citizen science initiatives like Eco-Schools, WWF Explores, and Rooted in Nature.
+Discover how you can join WWF in protecting biodiversity!</p>
-<p></p>
-<p></p>
 <p></p>
 <p></p>
 </td>